snipermaster226/SilentEdit/README.md

 # VidShare
-Upload vids longer than the limit to streamable
+Upload vids longer than the limit to streamable.